dnvgl/qats/docs/source/getting_started.rst

     ...
     >>>

-and the command line interface (CLI).
+and run the command line interface (CLI).

 .. code-block:: console